-For each autosized parameter that is not set at server startup (or is set to −1), the Performance Schema determines how to set its value based on the value of the following system values, which are considered as “hints” about how you have configured your MySQL server:
+For each autosized parameter that is not set at server startup, the Performance Schema determines how to set its value based on the value of the following system values, which are considered as “hints” about how you have configured your MySQL server:

 max_connections open_files_limit table_definition_cache table_open_cache

 To override autosizing or autoscaling for a given parameter, set it to a value other than −1 at startup.
 In this case, the Performance Schema assigns it the specified value.